By Melissa McVety

 Here are 4 of my best thoughts and places for you to start:

 2. Find a good counsellor.
-I don’t know where you stand when it comes to counselling, but whatever your experience is, you need to push past any negativity and embrace the reality that counselling is only as good as your intentional effort.
+I don’t know where you stand when it comes to counseling, but whatever your experience is, you need to push past any negativity and embrace the reality that counseling is only as good as your intentional effort.
 That being said, if sexual connection is an area that has been causing a lot of discord in your relationship, you need to do all that it takes to work things out.
 Counselling provides support, guidance, insight and encouragement.
 Counselling gets you talking, it gets you thinking and it gets you focusing on areas that need adjusting.

 How do you know if counselling is necessary?
-When your conversations can’t seem to move forward or you find yourself consistently overwhelmed and lost and unable to work things out together, I would encourage you to see a counsellor.
+When your conversations can’t seem to move forward or you find yourself consistently overwhelmed and lost and unable to work things out together, I would encourage you to see a counselor.

 3. Strive for a healthy lifestyle.
 My research and experience clearly found that eating right, exercising regularly and getting enough sleep really helped to improve sexual desire.
 As women, we commonly struggle with low self-esteem and sexual confidence.
 You will be amazed how eating balanced meals, increasing your physical activity and maintaining a regular sleep schedule increases your libido.
 Abstaining from alcohol is also key.
 Alcohol is a depressant; it naturally causes drowsiness and emotional highs and lows that interfere with your hormones and so does consuming high fat or sugar foods.
 When you exercise, you increase blood flow to all of your body, including your sexual body parts.
 With this increase of blood flow there’s a heightened level of stimulation and desire.
 For women, when we feel healthy, we develop a deeper level of confidence in our physical appearance; we feel sexy.
 I am not talking about the need to look like a supermodel here… the simple reality is that your spouse is attracted to you, especially when you are confident and personally fulfilled.
 Whether it’s joining a gym or simply scheduling an after-dinner walk, the goal is to get your blood pumping.